rlhatcher/career-sliders/content/sliders/info/contribution.md

 ## Disengaged

-Demonstrated by disengaging from contributing to individual or team tasks or activities.
-An individual being disengaged in contributing represents a serious behavioural issue that requires further investigation.
+Demonstrated by not contributing to individual or team tasks or activities.
+A disengaged individual presents a significant concern and requires further investigation.

 ## Supported

-Demonstrated by contributing to tasks/activities with the support of others.
+Demonstrated by contributing to tasks/activities with no support from other people.
 Individuals at the beginning of their career or in a new role can expect to be supported in the completion of tasks and activities but this should always be a transient state.

 ## Independent